 BIOS maintains a contributory pension plan for employees ages 23 and over who have worked at least 720 hours in any calendar year.
 Participation in the plan is mandatory for Bermudians and spouses of Bermudians until they are 65 years old.
 The plan is voluntary for all other employees.
 Each participating employee may contribute to the plan up to a maximum of 10% of their gross salary.
-Mandatory participants must contribute 5% or more.
-BIOS matches the employee contribution up to a maximum of 5% of gross salary in accordance with the plan documents and the Bermuda Occupational Pensions Act 1998.
-Pension expense for the years ended December 31, 2016 and 2015 approximated \$216,000 and \$196,000.
+Mandatory participants must contribute 5%.
+BIOS matches the employee contribution of 5% of gross salary in accordance with the plan documents and the Bermuda Occupational Pensions Act 1998.
+Pension expense for the years ended December 31, 2017 and 2016 approximated \$231,000 and \$216,000.